Amani Aguinaldo: Club career

 After Aguinaldo was scouted by Coach Kim Chul-soo and program director Vince Santos both from Far Eastern University, which prompted him to transfer to Far Eastern University – FERN College where he attended high school.
 He played a year with the Far Eastern University at the college level before moving to the University of the Philippines.

 He was later signed with the Loyola Meralco Sparks where he debuted as a substitute player at Loyala's stint at the 2012 Singapore Cup.
 He later transferred to Global. in 2013.
 In 2018, he moved to another Filipino club Ceres-Negros.
 Ceres-Negros placed him on loan to Malaysian club PKNP where he played in the 2019 Malaysia Super League.
 In January 2020, he was signed for Thai club Trat ahead of the 2020 Thai League 1 season.

+After Trat FC's relegation to 2021–22 Thai League 2, he was acquired by Nongbua Pitchaya as their ASEAN quota for 2021–22 Thai League 1.
+In August 2022, he was signed by Thai Club Nakhon Ratchasima ahead of the 2022–23 Thai League 1.
+He would later return at Trat at the start of the 2023–24 Thai League 1.

+After becoming a regular fixture at the heart of the defence for Rayong in the 2024–25 Thai League 1, Aguinaldo returned to Malaysian football with Brunei DPMM who announced his capture for their own return to Malaysia in the 2025–26 season on 7 June 2025.

 International career

 Philippines U-22 Olympic

 Aguinaldo was part of the Philippines U-22 Olympic squad that competed in the 2019 Southeast Asian Games held in Philippines.
 He was one of two senior players of the squad along with Stephan Schröck.